Image via Pixabay by skeeze

 Things to Consider Before Getting an Autism Service Dog for Your Child

 The benefits of autism service dogs are proving to be truly remarkable.
-They assist people on the autism spectrum with everything from completing daily tasks to preventing wandering to acting as a calming presence during overwhelming situations.
-If you think an autism service dog could benefit your child, here are a few factors to consider:
+They assist people on the autism spectrum with everything from completing daily tasks to preventing wandering from acting as a calming presence during overwhelming situations.
+If you think an autism service dog could benefit your child have a look at a product guide by JugDog or other similar sites.
+Here are a few factors to consider:

 Sensory issues.
 One of the great things about autism service dogs is that they are trained to aid children on the autism spectrum who have sensory issues.
 So, if a child becomes overwhelmed in a crowded, noisy store, for example, the dog is trained to be a calming presence for the child.
 However, as this guide on autism service dogs notes, your child’s sensory issues should be taken into consideration when you’re deciding whether to get a dog and when you’re choosing the type of dog to get.
 For example, the article explains that if your child is sensitive to rough textures, you won’t want a dog with wiry fur.
 Or if your child is sensitive to loud noises, you’ll want to be sure the trainer addresses barking.
 I was talking to a friend who had a child on the autism spectrum and they were telling me about Aurora Family Dog Trainer (https://aurorafamilydogtrainer.com).
 She told me that they handled the training fantastically, they hadn’t had a single issue with their dog since the training.